What is Dream Big?

 How do I apply?

-- On May 14th, the application will be available online.
+On June 1, the application will be available online to download as a WORD file for nonprofits to take the necessary time to fully complete a thoughtful application.
 Once nonprofits are ready to submit their responses, they should revisit the online application, enter their answers and submit the application online.
 Once submitted, nonprofits will receive a copy of their application via email and a confirmation screen appears upon submitting.

 How are organizations evaluated?

-- The Dream Big Tennessee Technology Grant will give priority to organizations whose applications reflect:
+The Dream Big Alabama Technology Grant will give priority to organizations whose applications reflect:

 - Organization-wide planning and decision-making in requesting support;